Who qualifies for emergency accommodation

-Not everybody that is homeless will qualify for emergency accommodation.
-If we have reason to believe that you’re eligible for help, you’re homeless and in priority need, we have a duty to provide you with accommodation until we decide on your homeless application.
+Not everybody who is homeless will qualify for emergency accommodation.
+If we have reason to believe that you’re eligible for help, you’re homeless, and in priority need, we have a duty to provide you with accommodation until we decide on your homeless application.
 Typically, this will be emergency short-term accommodation provided on a night-by-night basis.

 Location of the emergency accommodation

 We’ll try to find you emergency accommodation in the local area, but cannot guarantee this, as we can only place people in properties where there are vacancies.

 Working with you while you are in emergency accommodation

 While you are in emergency accommodation, we will work with you under the Prevention or Relief Duty to help you regain access to your current home or find a new home through Homefinder Somerset, a private let, or supported accommodation.

 If we need to cancel your accommodation, we will speak to you about this first.
 We may cancel your accommodation if you: